bfirsh/otter/README.md

     }
 ```

-You'll also need a `Procfile` to tell Heroku how to run Otter, assuming your app is in a directory called `app/`:
+You'll also need a `Procfile` to tell Heroku how to run Otter, assuming `index.html` and the rest of your app is in a directory called `app/`:

 ```
     web: ./node_modules/.bin/otter -p $PORT app/